 - Read the Parent Handbook.
 Great job!
 You're off to an excellent start.
 We've spent a lot of time putting together this book to contain information you'll need to prepare you and your child for a successful camp experience.
-There are important forms, policies, as well as suggestions from many years of experience to make your transition easier. - Visit Camp.
+There are important forms, policies, as well as suggestions from many years of experience to make your transition easier.
+As a thank you for reading, we'd like to offer you a camp store discount.
+Please mention code "PH2023" when ordering clothes. - Visit Camp.
 Seeing camp prior to arrival is a great opportunity to become familiar with the camp setting, program areas, and meet some of the camp staff.
-Due to COVID-19 updated drop-off policies, you will not have a chance to see camp on Opening Day.
+Our drop-off policies are such that you will not have a chance to see camp on Opening Day.
 Please contact office@falconcamp.com to schedule a time to visit. - Pack and label everything for camp together.
 When campers help pack for camp, they know what they are bringing to camp and where everything is packed.
-Packing also makes your child feel responsible and capable; a feeling they will experience a lot at Falcon.
+Packing also makes your child feel responsible and capable-a feeling they will experience a lot at Falcon.
 This is also a great time to talk about all of the wonderful opportunities ahead--for example, "Where do you think your hiking boots will take you?" - Pack pre-addressed and stamped envelopes in a Ziploc bag for your campers to send letters home.

 Discuss possible topics and encourage them to write to you.
 Additionally, some parents like sending a letter to their camper a couple days in advance so it's waiting for them on Opening Day. - On Opening Day, keep goodbyes short.
 The transition from home to camp can be awkward.
 The sooner campers can jump into camp life, the easier the transition.
 This year, parents will be completing drop-off at the Lodge and counselors will bring campers to their cabin and help them get set up.
 Frequently, parents feel guilty about leaving so quickly but our experience shows that short and sweet goodbyes are the easiest on everyone.
 Use positive messages about camp such as, "You're going to have such a great time!" or "What a great opportunity to meet new friends!"
 Our highly qualified staff is trained to ease your child into the group with games, camper buddies and much more.